OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ### Step 3: Customize the CSS

 Open the file **app.css** to specify the custom styles for the add-in.
-Replace the entire contents with the following code and save the file.
+Replace the entire contents of the file with the following code and save the file.

 ```css
 html, body {